-2.8 HIV/AIDS
+2.8.
+HIV/AIDS

-It is estimated that the prevalence of HIV in the urban areas of Tigray in 2005 was 13.3 percent, which is higher than the national urban prevalence of 10.5 percent (Ministry of Health, 2007).
+It is estimated that the prevalence of HIV in the urban areas of Tigray in 2005 was 13.3 percent, which is significantly higher than the national urban prevalence of 10.5 percent (Ministry of Health, 2007).
+The impact of HIV/AIDS on education is multi-faceted: demand for education is decreased because of the sickness and deaths of school-age children, their parents and teachers.
+Due to the early death of parents, orphans and vulnerable children (OVCs) often have little or no opportunity to attend school.

-17 Mekelle City Administration, Project Proposal for Standardization of all Government Schools, September 2008.
+&lt;sup>20 Mekelle City Administration, Project Proposal for Standardization of all Government Schools, September 2008.